Biological methanation: Principle of function

+Reactor types

+The most common utilized reactor type for biological methanation is the stirred-tank reactor in which the mass transfer is influenced by several factors such as geometry of the reactor, impeller configuration, the agitation speed and the gas flow rate.
+Additionally, less investigated reactor types like Trickle-bed reactors, bubble-column reactors and gas-lift reactors have specific drawbacks and advantages regarding the abovementioned limitations.

 Potential applications of biological methanation

 Biological methanation can take place as an in-situ process within a fermenter (see fig. 3.1) or as an ex-situ process in a separate reactor (see fig. 3.2 to 3.4).